-Notwithstanding the number of claims or claimants, the limit of ICBC's liability for payment of all claims under s.
-20 arising out of the same accident is \$200,000, including claims for costs, pre-judgment, and post-judgment interest (see IA Regulations, s.
+Notwithstanding the number of claims or the number of people making claims, the limit of ICBC's liability for payment of all claims under s.
+20 arising out of the same accident is

+\$200,000, including claims for costs, pre-judgment, and post-judgment interest (see IVR, s.
 105 and Schedule 3, s.
 9(1)).